fullcalendar/fullcalendar-docs/_docs-v4/timegrid-view/allDaySlot.md

 Boolean, *default*: `true`
 </div>

-When hidden with `false`, all-day events will not be displayed in agenda views.
+When hidden with `false`, all-day events will not be displayed in TimeGrid views.